 Some lessons are not really learned, and there's a hulking monster witch with enormous boobs at the end the men have to contend with (one woman takes their side, alas).
 There's definitely some fun to be had here but it's fleeting and I'm not sure it's anywhere near as progressive as it thinks it is (if it does, I don't know). ” - spencergrande6

-In the future, a wealthy family is held hostage for harboring the target of a murderous syndicate during the Purge, a 12-hour period in which any and all crime is legalized.
+A wealthy family are held hostage for harboring the target of a murderous syndicate during the Purge, a 12-hour period in which any and all crime is legal.
 (85 mins.)

 “ A thought-provoking premise rife with possibilities is basically squandered on a derivative home-invasion thriller.
 Not completely squandered, but enough to make you leave the theater shaking your head in disbelief.
 A great cast, especially the creepy smile-too-big-for-his-face Rhys Wakefield as the main bad kid. ” - spencergrande6

 A veteran pot dealer creates a fake family as part of his plan to move a huge shipment of weed into the U.S. from Mexico.
 (110 mins.)